Tuesday, September 19, 2023

 Angela fought a valiant 2 year battle with Cholangiocarcinoma, a very rare and aggressive cancer of the bile duct, which ended in the way that Angela always knew it would - in a draw.
 She always knew that her cancer would ultimately take her, but she took solace in the fact that her end would also mean the demise of her cancer.

-In keeping with the spirit of Angela’s love of and connection to nature and the great outdoors, we will be gathering in Lums Pond State Park at Pavilion #3.
+In keeping with the spirit of Angela’s love of and connection to nature and the great outdoors, we will be gathering on Oct 8 at 2pm in Lums Pond State Park, Pavilion #3.
 Please dress comfortably and respectfully.

 One of Angela’s favorite movie lines and frequently used quotes was “I don’t mind going if a luncheon is provided” from A Christmas Carol ❤️, and as such food and drink will of course be provided by the family, and any additional contributions are most welcome.